usc-isi-i2/linked-maps/1 - Line Segmentation (Python+Postgis)/README.md

 To run this line segmentation program, we need to setup the environment.

-1. Installed Python 2.7 and do
+1. Install Python 2.7 and do
 ```
 pip install psycopg2 osgeo
 ```
-2. Installed PostgreSQL with PostGIS.
+2. Install PostgreSQL with PostGIS.
 This program was tested with PostgreSQL 9.6 and PostGIS 2.4
 3. Create the database in which the line segmentation program will perform
 4. Create the Postgis extension on that database
 ```